Informatievlaanderen/VSDS-LDESServer4J/README.md

 Below are properties that are needed when applying certain profiles.
 These need to be added in the `application.yml` file in `ldes-server-application/src/main/resources`.
 (If the file does not exist, create it)

+A minimal working example of the application.yml can be found [here](ldes-server-application/examples/minimal-config-application.yml).
+This works for both fetching and ingesting.

 The server allows configurable fragment refresh times with the max-age and max-age-immutable options.
 These values will be sent with the Cache-Control header in HTTP responses.

 ##### Example HTTP Ingest-Fetch Configuration